3bdofahmy/AI/README.md

-# Chatcheat APP ⚡🚀
+# CheatChat APP ⚡🚀

 ##  🔗 Introduction
 ------------
-The Chatcheat App is a `chat-Bot` concerned to answer user Question and this implementation serve our plan..
+The CheatChat App is a `chat-Bot` concerned to answer user Question and this implementation serve our plan..

 ## 🔗 How It Works
 ------------